rortegaru/WFQC/README.md

-# WFQC
-Programs for Quality Control using Deep Learning
+# WFQC  Programs for quality control using ANN's

+## INSTALL

+Clone the repository